 All state park campgrounds allow cats and dogs.
 Pets must be on a leash and must not be left unattended.
 We offer a limited number of lodge rooms and at least one cabin at each park for guests who travel with their pets.
 Cabins and lodges charge a pet fee.
 Find out more.

 Q: What facilities are closed?

-If facilities are closed at our parks, they will be added to a list on the COVID-19 Closures page.
-Please be aware that indoor spaces are operating at limited capacity.
+If facilities are closed at our parks, they will be added to a list on the Alerts page.

 Q: What policies apply to camping?